 Which inspections are common when buying a home in Northern Virginia?
 The short answer is that it varies depending on the age and type of home.
 In the Northern Virginia area (like Fairfax County, Loudoun County etc) the most common inspection would be a general Home Inspection.
 As this area also has radon, radon testing is also done regularly.

 A general Home Inspectionis a great way to get an overview of the condition of the home and to identify potential trouble spots, it will help you find out if you need a repair heater aaa and other repairs done.
 I recommend a home inspection to all my clients (though the need for one may vary based on the type of home and the experience/knowledge of the purchaser.)
 The price of a home inspection will vary based on the type and size of property, but a $300-$500 range is typical.
 Time-wise the inspection may take an hour for a small 1 bedroom condo to 4-5 hours for a larger home (and more for mansions with a lot of complicated systems.)

-Radon is prevalent in many Northern Virginia areas so a Radon Inspection/Testis often a worthwhile investment for the peace of mind it will give you and your family.
+Radon is prevalent in many Northern Virginia areas so a Radon Inspection/Testis from the Orlando animal removal often a worthwhile investment for the peace of mind it will give you and your family.
 A radon test may cost $150 or so and will let you know if the levels in a home are above the maximum recommended EPA level of 4.0.
 Some areas and homes are at a higher risk than others – particularly homes with a below grade basement and little air circulation.
 Remediation for radon is typically in the $700-$1400 range.